Lucianne Walkowicz: Should We Be Using Mars As A Backup Planet?

 About Lucianne Walkowicz

-Lucianne Walkowicz is an astronomer at Chicago's Alder Planetarium.
+Lucianne Walkowicz is an astronomer at Chicago's Adler Planetarium.
 She studies planet habitability and the ethics of Mars exploration.

 From 2017-2018, she was the Chair of Astrobiology at the Library of Congress, where she worked on a project called "Fear of a Green Planet: Inclusive Systems of Thought for Human Exploration of Mars."